navintkr/azureAppService-customContainer-ssh/README.md

-# Django starter app for Web App on Linux
+# Java with SSH - starter app for Web App on Linux

 A simple Python Django application running in a Docker container.
 The custom image uses port 8000 and ssh on 2222.